-- Place all accounts which no longer fit on the lists onto an alphabetical LKA (last known assignment) list, noting in each case the name of the seller to whom it was previously assigned.
+- Place all accounts which no longer spending or designated as a Key, Secondary, Target, or Lead onto an alphabetical LKA (last known assignment) list, noting in each case the name of the seller to whom it was previously assigned.
 Such accounts are available for reassignment.

 - Maintain your system, assigning responsibility for changes and updating to one specific person.
 Publish current account lists as needed, and review with each Account Executive at least once a month.

 - Use the Account List Management Strategy designations in your CRM to ensure high focus on Key and Target accounts.

 - Repeat this process and set a new Key level every 6 or 12 months.